Select Publications: Short Fiction, Flash, Poetry, Creative Nonfiction and Literary Journalism

 These days, I live in Maplewood, NJ and I write with my pit bull on my knee, and my laptop balanced precariously on his huge forehead.
 Yup, it’s uncomfortable, but it’s marginally better than having to endure the mournful crinkled brow and the huffing and puffing he exhibits if I don’t let him take his place.

 Aside from dogs and kids, writing and exploring are my grand passions.
 I inherited my late mother’s love of travel, and much of my work reflects that in its sense of place.
 I try to keep my country count high, resisting revisiting places in favour of new experiences.
 Except for Australia.
 I’d never resist Australia.

-I am currently studying for my MFA and working on my collection of short stories.
-And planning the next adventure.
+I am currently assistant editor at X-R-A-Y Literary Magazine, studying for my MFA, working on my collection of short stories, and planning the next adventure.